Charlotte Tilbury: Career

-Tilbury began her career in makeup assisting Mary Greenwell, whom she had previously met at age 11 in America.
+Tilbury began her career in makeup assisting Mary Greenwell, whom she had met at age 11 in the US.
 She would later cite Greenwell as "an incredible mentor."

-In October 2012, Tilbury launched her own YouTube channel called CharlotteTilbury, as well as a blog called Charlotte’s Beauty Secrets.
+In October 2012, Tilbury launched a YouTube channel, CharlotteTilbury, and a blog, Charlotte’s Beauty Secrets.
 On these, she posts advice about skincare and makeup tutorials.
+Tilbury's work can be seen in fashion magazines like Vogue, LOVE magazine, Vanity Fair, V magazine, usually in the form of cover shoots and editorial campaigns.
+Tilbury has worked with photographers including Mario Testino and Mert and Marcus, and celebrities such as Kate Moss, Kim Kardashian, Gisele Bündchen and Amal Clooney.
+Tilbury also works for Fashion Week in New York, Milan, Paris, and London, as show makeup director for brands such as Prada, McQueen, Cavalli, Lanvin, and Chloe.
+The Baltimore Sun named Tilbury the "go-to makeup artist" for these events.
+In the past, Tilbury has collaborated with designers such as Tom Ford and Burberry on beauty campaigns, and has acted as creative director for Helena Rubinstein, amongst others.

+Charlotte Tilbury Beauty Ltd.

-In 2013, Tilbury launched her beauty brand, Charlotte Tilbury Beauty Ltd. At the department store Selfridges in London, with a lineup of skincare and makeup products.
+In 2013, Tilbury launched her beauty brand, Charlotte Tilbury Beauty Ltd, at the department store Selfridges in London, with a lineup of skincare and makeup products.
+She formulated one of her signature products, Magic Cream, backstage during years of fashion show work.
 The brand enjoyed early success, as Tilbury already had a large following from her YouTube channel.
+The business is founded on Tilbury's "makeup wardrobe" concept, wherein individual products are marketed together as complementary looks.

 In November 2015, Tilbury's flagship store opened in London's Covent Garden.
+Tilbury is a "hands-on" entrepreneur and personally trains all the staff at the counters and stores of the brand's products.
 The products are now sold internationally and can also be found at makeup retailer Sephora, and at MECCA in both Australia and New Zealand.

-Tilbury's work can be seen in prestigious fashion magazines like Vogue, LOVE magazine, Vanity Fair, V magazine, usually in the form of cover shoots and editorial campaigns.
-Tilbury has worked with photographers including Mario Testino and Mert and Marcus, as well as celebrities such as Kate Moss, Kim Kardashian, Gisele Bündchen and human rights lawyer Amal Clooney.
-Tilbury also works for Fashion Week in New York, Milan, Paris, and London, acting as show makeup director for brands such as Prada, McQueen, Cavalli, Lanvin, and Chloe.
-In the past, Tilbury has collaborated with designers such as Tom Ford and Burberry on beauty campaigns, as well as acted as creative director for Helena Rubinstein, amongst others.
+Also in 2015, Tilbury led a limited-edition collaboration with Norman Parkinson; the packaging included photos of his selected by his grandsons.

 In June 2020, Tilbury announced her partnership with Spanish fashion and fragrance company Puig.
 Puig acquired a majority stake in the business, with Tilbury retaining a significant minority stake, as well as continuing to be its chair, president, and chief creative officer.
-The CEO, Demetra Pinsent, also retained her role.
+Tilbury is on the executive committee of Puig.

+Tilbury is an ambassador of The King's Trust.

+In 2024, Tilbury became the first female brand founder sponsor of the F1 Academy.
+Tilbury explained that she is an "adrenaline junky" and that the decision to invest in F1 stemmed from her own love of racing, which she watched with her father, and the go-carts she drove as a kid.

 As of March 2025, her net worth is estimated at £350 million.